faresd/javascript-nodejs-starter/README-temp.md

 #### Get started with prismic.io

 You can find out [how to get started with prismic.io](https://developers.prismic.io/documentation/UjBaQsuvzdIHvE4D/getting-started) on our [prismic.io developer's portal](https://developers.prismic.io/).

+#### Modifying Masks

+* Modity the mask if necessary to adapt your page with the help of [Repository administrators manual](https://developers.prismic.io/documentation/repository-administrators-manual) / `Document masks`

 #### Understand the JavaScript development kit